Professionals Aid Council

 Success Rates

 Success rates are not publicly disclosed.
-However, the charity reports processing improvements following implementation of a new grants management system, with applications being processed more efficiently than in previous years.
+However, in 2022, the charity considered 173 applications and assisted 132 beneficiaries, suggesting a reasonably high approval rate for eligible applicants.
+The charity reports processing improvements following implementation of a new grants management system, with applications being processed more efficiently than in previous years.

 Reapplication Policy